fylgja/site/src/components/list.md

 ## How to use

 Out of the box this will work by just adding the class `.list-style` to any `ul` or `ol` tag.

 The `.list-style` will replace the default list style with a `::before` with editable content inside.

 This way you have the same list but now can edit the style of the marker.

-Down here is a sample with a custom check mark style.
+Here is a sample with a custom check mark style.

 ```html
 <style>